jumiverse/jumiverse.github.io/preview/2023-02-05-future-skills.md

 # Goal
 Upskilling Humankind for a better future with future skills

+> a report by Dell and the Institute for the Future predicts that 85 percent of jobs that will be available in 2030 haven't been invented yet.
+Realizing 2030: A Divided Vision of the Future; Dell; https://www.delltechnologies.com/content/dam/delltechnologies/assets/perspectives/2030/pdf/Realizing-2030-A-Divided-Vision-of-the-Future-Summary.pdf

 ## What are those future skills?
 ## Why do we need future skills?